LaughingLemon/react-paint-selector/README.md

 # React Paint Selector

 This is a paint selector based on the RGB code of the colour you want.
+Select the colour from the colour picker and press the select button.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).